-1. Meet your Adviser
+1. Meet your Advisor

-2. Adviser finds options for you
+2. Advisor finds options for you

-Your Adviser will take the information you gave them and go to the drawing board.
+Your Advisor will take the information you gave them and go to the drawing board.
 If you’re working with a Broker (like myself), they’ll be looking different plans from multiple companies.
 They may have a plan in mind already and be able to start the process in the same meeting, but they’ll likely have to come back for a second appointment.

 3. Pick the Plan

 Your agent will show you the plans they have in mind (they should be giving you a couple of options) and help you pick a plan that works just right for you.